GoogleCloudPlatform/professional-services-data-validator/README.md

 #### Row Validations

-(Note: Row hash validation is currently supported for BigQuery, Teradata, Impala/Hive, Oracle, and SQL Server.
+(Note: Row hash validation is currently supported for BigQuery, Teradata, Impala/Hive, Oracle, SQL Server, and Postgres.
 Struct and array data types are not currently supported and random row is not yet supported for Oracle or SQL Server.
 In addition, please note that SHA256 is not a supported function on Teradata systems.
 If you wish to perform this comparison on Teradata you will need to